Going to Mars: The Nikki Giovanni Project

 Michèle Stephenson, Director/Producer

-As co-founding member of the Rada Film Group, filmmaker, artist and author, Michèle Stephenson, pulls from her Panamanian and Haitian roots and international experience as a human rights attorney to tell compelling, deeply personal stories in a variety of media that resonate beyond the margins.
-Her work has appeared on a variety of broadcast and web platforms, including PBS, Showtime, and MTV.
+As co-founding member of the Rada Film Group, filmmaker, artist and author, Michèle Stephenson pulls from her Panamanian and Haitian roots and international experience as a human rights attorney to tell compelling, deeply personal stories in a variety of media that resonate beyond the margins.
+Her work has appeared on a variety of broadcast and web platforms, including PBS, Showtime and MTV.
 Her most recent film, American Promise, was nominated for three Emmys including Best Documentary and Best News Coverage of a Contemporary Issue.
-The film also won the Jury Prize at Sundance and was selected for the New York Film Festivals’ Main Slate Program.
+The film also won the Jury Prize at Sundance, and was selected for the New York Film Festivals’ Main Slate Program.
 Her collaborative film series with New York Times Op-Docs, A Conversation on Race, won the 2016 Online Journalism Award for Commentary.
-Stephenson was recently awarded the Chicken & Egg Pictures Filmmaker Breakthrough Award and is a 2016 Guggenheim Fellow.
-Her current work, Hispaniola, is supported by the National Film Board of Canada and the Sundance Documentary Fund.
+Stephenson was awarded the Chicken & Egg Pictures Filmmaker Breakthrough Award and is a 2016 Guggenheim Fellow.
 Her community engagement accomplishments include the PUMA BritDoc Impact Award for a Film with the Greatest Impact on Society, and she is a Skoll Sundance Storytellers of Change Fellow.
 Her recent book, Promises Kept, written along with co-authors Joe Brewster and Hilary Beard, won an NAACP Image Award for Outstanding Literary Work.

 Joe Brewster, Director/Producer